letrthong/business/03_staff/README.md

     Graduate Readiness Seminar

-Business Administration vs. Finance Degree: Comparing the Differences A degree in business administration or finance can lead to opportunities in both large and small organizations in the public and private sectors.
+Business Administration vs. Finance Degree: Comparing the Differences
+    A degree in business administration or finance can lead to opportunities in both large and small organizations in the public and private sectors.
 Both degrees also provide a solid foundation and are good preparation for entrepreneurs who want to start their own businesses.

+What is a finance degree?
+    A finance degree focuses on how financial institutions and investments work.
+This degree will equip you with the knowledge you need to advise clients on financial issues and investment strategies.
+With this degree, you'll have the opportunity to specialize in areas such as corporate finance, behavioral finance and financial evaluation.

+What is a business administration degree?
+     business administration degree focuses on the principles of business management, including the people and processes involved.
+This degree covers a variety of business subjects, from accounting and marketing to advertising.
+It equips you with the skills you need to take on various managerial and administrative roles.
+With a degree in business administration, you'll learn subjects that prepare you to work in a wide range of businesses.
+You'll have some flexibility within the field, as business administrators are needed in businesses of all types.